jboss-set/jboss-streams/README.md

 # Contributing
 The streams.json file is very much a work in progress, so if you would like to add additional data please issue a PR.

+When adding additional components to a stream, please ensure that you add the component to all of the streams that it belongs, along with the relevant repository branch.
+For example, Hal belongs to wildfly and jboss-eap-6.4.z so it must be added to both streams for completeness.